henningst/henningst.github.io/_posts/2017-04-26-publish-xunit-test-results-in-vsts.md

 In order to actually show the test report, we need to add another task to the build definition in VSTS.
 This task is called `Publish Test Results`.
 This task is configured to look for all files matching the pattern `**/TestResults*.xml`.

 One important detail here is that you have to choose the `VSTest` test result format even if your tests are actually xUnit tests.

+Also remember to choose "Run this task - Even if a previous task has failed, unless the build was canceled" under `Control Options` to make sure the test results are published even if there are failing tests or any of the preceeding steps are failing (Thanks to [@josteinkl](https://twitter.com/josteikl) for pointing this out!).

 ![Copy test results]({{ site.url }}/assets/img/posts/vsts-testresults/02.png)